Rashid Ismayilov: Life

-In 1934, Rashid Ismayilov was arrested on suspicion of espionage and subversion by the State Political Directorate of the Azerbaijan SSR (later known as the Committee for State Security - KGB).
-However, due to a lack of evidence, he was released six months later.
+In 1934, Ismayilov was arrested on suspicion of espionage and subversion by the State Political Directorate of the Azerbaijan SSR (later known as the Committee for State Security - KGB).
+Due to a lack of evidence, he was released six months later.

 From 1935 to 1937, he worked in various positions at the leadership of the Caspian Sea Shipping Company, including Deputy Head of the Finance Department of Baku Port's Planning and Finance Directorate, Head of the Collection and Supervision Group at the Statistics Directorate, and Inspector of the Finance Department of the Caspian Sea Shipping Company.In 1937, he worked as a Russian language teacher at School No.1 in the Voroşilov District of Baku (nowadays Sabail District) and as a Russian language instructor at the Party Courses of the Central Committee of the Communist Party of Azerbaijan.

-Rashid bey Ismayilov was arrested on September 13, 1938, for his alleged involvement in an "anti-Soviet nationalist organization" and was accused of being a "foreign espionage spy."
+Ismayilov was arrested on September 13, 1938, for his alleged involvement in an "anti-Soviet nationalist organization" and was accused of being a "foreign espionage spy."
 He was taken to Moscow and detained in Butyrka prison for a period.
 That same year, he became a victim of political repression, leading to 15 years of imprisonment, during which he was deprived of his freedom and sent to the Solovetsky labor camp, where he joined thousands of other political prisoners.

-In 1942, under unknown and harsh conditions, Rashid Ismayilov passed away in the Solovetsky labor camp, which was located in the Arkhangelsk Region.
+In 1942 Ismayilov died in the Solovetsky labor camp, which was in the Arkhangelsk Region.